South Wales

 common

 Welsh slate roofs are traditional but deteriorate over time.
-Chimney stacks often need attention, and valley gutters on terraces are frequent problem areas.
+Chimney stacks on Victorian terraces often need repointing or partial rebuilding.
+Valley gutters between terraced properties are frequent problem areas for leaks.
+Terraces often have shared responsibilities for party walls and roofing.

 Typical repair cost: £1,500 - £10,000